Back to main site

 Legality, necessity and proportionality

 Central to litigating internet shutdowns is establishing that the measure violates the right to freedom of expression and access to information, among others, such as the right to health and education.
 As discussed above, internet shutdowns violate the full enjoyment of the right to freedom of expression.
-However, establishing this is not enough.
-The right to freedom of expression can only be limited when the limitation is provided by “law” and where “necessary” to ensure “respect of the rights or reputation of others” or for “the protection of national security or of public order (ordre public), or of public health or morals.”(4)
+However, since freedom of expression is not an absolute right, it may be limited in certain circumstances, but only when, according to international human rights law, the limitation is “provided by law” and “necessary” to ensure “respect of the rights or reputation of others” or for “the protection of national security or of public order (ordre public), or of public health or morals.”(23)

-States often rely on “national security” or “public order” to justify internet shutdowns.
-When litigating the issue of internet shutdowns, it is important to conduct a thorough limitations analysis in order to illustrate to a court that a right has been infringed, and that the limitation does not meet the threshold of Article 19(3) of the ICCPR.
+States often rely on this exception of “national security” or “public order” to justify internet shutdowns.
+When litigating the issue of internet shutdowns, it is important to conduct a thorough limitations analysis in order to illustrate to a court that a right has been infringed and that the limitation does not meet the threshold of Article 19(3) of the ICCPR.

 Note on the limitation of freedom of expression